Age-Related Macular Degeneration (AMD)

 AMD treatments can be expensive, though how much you pay out-of-pocket depends on your insurance.
 Without insurance, a 2-year course of treatment could cost between $9,000 and $65,000 per year, depending on what your doctor prescribes.
 Some drug companies and other groups offer programs to help low-income people with the costs.

 Low-vision aids.
 These include devices that have special lenses or electronic systems to create larger images of nearby things.
 They help people who have vision loss from dry or wet macular degeneration make the most of their remaining vision.
-Your doctor may also prescribe glasses or contacts to help you see better.
+Your doctor also might prescribe glasses or contacts to help you see better.

 Better lighting.
-Bright, consistent lighting throughout your environment helps with things like reading and cooking, and also helps prevent falls.
+Bright, consistent lighting throughout your environment helps with things like reading and cooking and also helps prevent falls.

 Vision rehabilitation.
 A low-vision specialist can help you learn to make the most of your side (peripheral) vision and rely more on your other senses.
-They can help you learn to use low-vision devices and provide advice tailored to your own needs.
+They can help you learn to use low-vision devices and provide advice tailored to your specific needs.

 Mental health and AMD

 Any illness can be distressing, especially one that could cause major changes in your everyday life.
-If your AMD causes you to lose central vision, you're at higher risk of becoming depressed or socially isolated.
+If your AMD causes you to lose central vision, you're at a higher risk of becoming depressed or socially isolated.

 The dry form of age-related macular degeneration tends to progress slowly over a period of years.
 The wet type, though, can come on suddenly.